mikaelmattsson/mikaelmattsson.github.io/_posts/2014-06-20-working-with-npm-globally.md

 In this post I've listed useful commands when working with globally installed packages.
 I'll also go over changing npm's registry to get faster downloads.
 Bring it on.

-## Basic Commands
+## Commands

 Below I've written down commands I often use while working with npm.
 Many of them can be used within local projects.
-Remove ```-g``` option  to trigger the commands in the directory your currently in.
+Remove `-g` option  to trigger the commands in the directory your currently in.

 {% highlight bash %}
 # Install packages globally.